 Credit is the most significant input in agricultural production.
 Agricultural credit in Kenya started in 1931, with the establishment of the Land and Agricultural Bank.
 The bank provided credit for farm improvement and also settled existing settler debts in commercial banks.
-African farmers were excluded from this colonial government undertook a series of interventions intended to support nascent African capitalist farmers.
-The government gave African farmers small loans to purchase implements and inputs and technical advice ??Lovett, 1889:38).
+African farmers were excluded from this operation (Maxon, 1992:256).
+After World War II the colonial government undertook a series of interventions intended to support nascent African capitalist farmers.
+The government gave African farmers small loans to purchase implements and inputs and technical advice (Lovett, 1889:38).
 During this period African Land Development (ALDEV) controlled most of the loans given to African farmers.
 ALDEV was established in 1946 and it operated under the Ministry of Agriculture.